Central Crossing High School: Choral arts department

-The Choral Arts Department features a Women's Chorus, Men's Ensemble, Concert Choir, Chorale, and Show Choir "Excelsior".
-"Excelsior" and Chorale have won several awards, including Best Choral Sound overall and Runner-Up overall.
-In 2016, Chorale made school history by receiving a I rating at OMEA District XV State-Level Large Group Adjudicated Event while competing in class A. Also in 2016, the department competed along with the concert band at Music in the Parks held at Cedar Point.
+The choral arts department features a women's chorus, men's ensemble, concert choir, chorale, and the show choir "Excelsior".
+Excelsior and the chorale have won several awards, including best choral sound overall and runner-up overall.
+In 2016, the chorale made school history by receiving a I rating at OMEA District XV State-Level Large Group Adjudicated Event while competing in class A. Also in 2016, the department competed along with the concert band at Music in the Parks held at Cedar Point.
 Both the large group choir and Excelsior placed first in the competition, with the large group winning "Top Overall Choir".

 Athletics

 The Central Crossing athletics teams compete in the Ohio Capital Conference - Central Division.
 Central Crossing High School sponsors 20 varsity sports (10 boys, 10 girls) competing in Division I.

 Football

 Since the school's inaugural season, the football program has struggled to find long-lasting success.
 In 2002, the school went 0-10 and has never attained more than 3 wins in a single season.
 Additionally, the school has had three different head coaches in nine seasons.
 In 2014, Central Crossing had a much improved season and participated in the high school playoffs for the first time.

-Trevor White, 41, was named coach at CCHS in Jan 2017.
-He coached at Beechcroft starting in March 2014 after it was announced Brookhaven was closing at the end of that school year.
-He guided Beechcroft to the Division III playoffs in 2015 and 2016 and to the Division IV postseason in 2014.

-Central Crossing finished 2-8 overall and 1-4 in the OCC-Central in 2016 after earning Division I, Region 2 playoff berths the previous two years.
-It lost in the first round both seasons, falling to league-rival Hilliard Davidson 17-9 in 2015 and Cincinnati St. Xavier 50-13 in 2014.